Marvin-Silva/Marvin-Silva/README.md

 - 👋 Hi, I’m Marvin-Silva
-- 👀 I’m interested in jobs opportunities, exchanges of knowledge et already to work in a project even it's for free.
+- 👀 I’m interested in jobs opportunities, exchanges of knowledge.
 - 🌱 I’m currently learning Java, Java Script, vue js, Spring Boot and Gatsby/Strapi
 - 💞️ I’m looking to collaborate on a project using Java Spring Boot and Vue js
 - 📫 How to reach me marvintranquilo@gmail.com